Xarksass/Bootstrap-Center-Columns/README.md

 ## Description
 It's a Bootstrap plugin to help you center columns and galleries.

+#New in 3.3.0# : you can now enable or disable the features you don't need so that lighten the final compiled code!

 ### Compatibility
 Only available with the Less version of bootstrap.
 The SASS version will come soon.